 Since as a Loader you’re hauling stuff people don’t want anymore, you don’t really have to take care of the condition.
 In fact, if you like it and the condition it’s in you can keep it.

 Save on Bills

-Because it takes about 4 to 5 hours to charge a scooter from flat out dead to 100%, you might already know the pain of ending up with a mighty bill on your hands after plugging in too many in at once.
+To charge a scooter from flat out dead to 100% takes about 4 to 5 hours.
+You might already know the pain of ending up with a mighty bill after plugging in too many in at once.

 Overloading your electricity when doing scooter charger jobs is more than inconvenient.
 So much so that you may have even gone so far as to use the electricity where your name isn’t exactly on the power bill.

-Besides your electric bill, if you invested in a truck to be able to haul more scooters home, then your insurance, gas, and maintenance fees might not be making it worth it.
+Besides your electric bill, if you invested in a truck to be able to haul more scooters home, factoring in your insurance, gas, and maintenance fees might not be making it worth it.

 Get Nationwide Access to Jobs